piccolomo/gioconda/docs/_build/html/_sources/get.rst.txt

 .. code:: python

-    import bongo
+    import gioconda

-    path = bongo.join(b.script_folder(), 'data.csv')
+    path = gioconda.join(b.script_folder(), 'data.csv')
-    data = bongo.read(path, delimiter = ',', header = False, log = True)
+    data = gioconda.read(path, delimiter = ',', header = False, log = True)

 As one would except, the `delimiter` parameter specifies how columns are separated in the text file, while `header` specifies if column headers are included.
-If column headers are included, bongo recognizes them as column names.
+If column headers are included, gioconda recognizes them as column names.

 To manually set the column names, use the method ``data.set_names(names)``, where names is a list of strings.